jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

 (5) Before an offer is made pursuant to a resolution under subsection (1), the company must send to each shareholder a disclosure document that complies with section 62.
 (6) The offer must be made not less than 10 working days and not more than 12 months after the disclosure document has been sent to each shareholder.
-(7) Nothing in subsections (5) and (6) applies to an offer to a shareholder by a company if— (a) the company is a party to a listing agreement with a registered exchange (within the meaning of section 2(1) of the Securities Markets Act 1988); and
+(7) Nothing in subsections (5) and (6) applies to an offer to a shareholder by a company if— (a) the company is a listed issuer; and
-  (b) the offer is to acquire fewer of the shares quoted on the registered exchange's securities market than is the minimum holding of shares in the company determined by that exchange.
+  (b) the offer is to acquire fewer of the quoted shares of the company than the minimum holding of those shares in the company determined by the operator of the relevant licensed market.
 (8) A shareholder or the company may apply to the court for an order restraining the proposed acquisition on the grounds that—
   (a) it is not in the best interests of the company and of benefit to remaining shareholders; or (b) the terms of the offer and the consideration offered for the shares are not fair and reasonable to the company and remaining shareholders.